christides11/Unity4RapierCrossPlatformDeterministicFloats/README.md

 - Comparisons (> < >= <= == !=)
 - Casts (to and from `int`/`float`)
 - Multiple operand arithmetic
-- Triginometry functions found in `System.Math`
+- Triginometry functions found in `rapier4unity'

 All tests here are performed using the IL2CPP backend, with the Windows standalone build results being used as the ground truth.
 The results here use a random value count of 500 and a seed of 0.
 If you test on a setup not yet listed here, please feel free to report your results to be added to the table.
+Burst Floating Point Mode is set to Deterministic.

 ### Disclaimer